Eoghan Murphy: Politics

-Murphy was elected to Dublin City Council at the 2009 local elections for the local electoral area of Pembroke–Rathmines.
+Murphy stood in his first election in 2009 and topped the poll when he was elected to Dublin City Council at the 2009 local elections for the local electoral area of Pembroke–Rathmines.
 He was 27 at the time.

-At the 2011 general election, he was elected to the third seat in Dublin South-East, vacating his seat on the council.
+At the 2011 general election, he was elected to Dáil Éireann for the Dublin South-East constituency, vacating his seat on the council.
 In the 31st Dáil, he sat on the Public Accounts Committee (PAC), then regarded as the foremost Oireachtas Committee due to its special powers, and subsequently served on the Committee of Inquiry into the Banking Crisis, established to examine the causes of Ireland's property-driven banking collapse which resulted in a national bailout.
-When that inquiry almost collapsed Murphy, together with Senator Susan O'Keefe, was asked by their colleagues to rescue the final report, which was published in January 2016.
+When that inquiry almost collapsed Murphy, together with Senator Susan O'Keeffe, was asked by their colleagues to rescue the final report, which was published in January 2016.

 In his first term he also led the Oireachtas delegation to the Parliamentary Assembly of the OSCE, serving as a short-term observer to the Russian presidential election in 2012, and as Special Co-Ordinator for the Bulgarian parliamentary elections in 2013.

-While regarded as radical at the time, they would later serve as the foundation for many changes that were necessary in establishing a minority government after the 2016 general election did not return any party or coalition in a majority position.
+In 2013, Murphy self-published "Reforming Dáil Eireann: A View from the Backbenches", a booklet containing a series of reforms which sought to strengthen the independence of parliament vis-a-vis government, implicitly criticising his own Party in government at the time: "But if the foundations of our democracy continue to be weak, whatever we build on them will be weaker.”